PEMF vs. TENS: Different Tools for Different Jobs

 Acute injury scenario: Immediately post-injury (first 48 hours), TENS provides rapid pain relief, enabling movement and preventing guarding patterns.
 Once acute swelling peaks and begins to resolve (day 3 onward), transition to PEMF to support the subacute healing phase.

-Dr. Swet Chaudhari, MD, Medical Director of Wellness Elite Fitness in Friendswood, TX, emphasizes that the decision should be protocol-driven, not one-size-fits-all.
+Dr. Swet Chaudhari, MD, Medical Director of Elite Aesthetic MD in Friendswood, TX, emphasizes that the decision should be protocol-driven, not one-size-fits-all.
 "TENS and PEMF are tools with specific jobs," he says.
 "If you're in pain right now, TENS makes sense.
 If you're invested in recovery and addressing root-cause inflammation, PEMF is the foundation.
 Most people benefit from both, sequenced correctly."

 PEMF at Wellness Elite Fitness